 WE ARE NOT ACCCEPTING DONATIONS OF WIGS, BRAS OR OTHER ITEMS AT THIS TIME.

 Health and Wellness Retreats

 Our weekend retreats, at the Oregon Coast, provide guidance for women who have finished their cancer treatment.
 The three-day, two-night retreats are offered for a fee that includes workshop materials, food and lodging.
-Our May 19-21, 2023 is FULL.
-If you have any questions please contact Alyssa Beyer at 503.598.8048 or via email at email@example.com.
+Our next retreat will be in 2024.
+If you have any questions please contact Allison Hancock at 503.598.8048 or via email at firstname.lastname@example.org.